ocinpp/springboot-sockjs-stomp-vue-sample/README.md

 1. Run the application as "Spring Boot App" in Eclipse.

-1. The application can also be started on command line
+1. The application can also be started on command line.

 	mvn spring-boot run

-1. Go to http://localhost:8080 and see the number updated periodically without manually refreshing the page.
+1. Go to http://localhost:8080 and see the numbers updated periodically without manually refreshing the page.